This integrated unit combines measurement of area with multiplication, and algebraic thinking.

 - Measurement requires the use of a unit because the islands cannot be directly compared, i.e. brought together to size match.
-What units are they going to use?
+What units are students going to use?

-Put the students into small groups of two or three participants.
-Each group needs an A3 enlarged version of Copymaster One.
+- Put the students into small groups of two or three participants.
+Each group needs an A3 enlarged version of Copymaster 1.
 Colour is not necessary.
 Provide the students with a choice of materials.
-Include items like; string, nursery sticks, dry pasta, beans (different sizes are good, e.g. plastic, lima, red), chick peas, counters, square tiles, transparent grids (Copymaster Two and Copymaster Three) made with Overhead Projector Film.
+Include items like; string, nursery sticks, dry pasta, beans (different sizes are good, e.g. plastic, lima, red), chick peas, counters, square tiles, transparent 1 cm grid and 5 mm grid made with Overhead Projector Transparencies.
 Ask students to record their thinking as they work.

-- Do they use a single unit consistently with awareness of iteration (copying with no gaps or overlaps)?
+- Do students use a single unit consistently with awareness of iteration (copying with no gaps or overlaps)?

-- Do they use sensible number strategies to count the units?
+- Do students use sensible number strategies to count the units?

 Session Two: Measuring Flat Space

-Tell the students that they are thinking about flat space (area) rather than both area and perimeter.
+- Tell students that they are thinking about flat space (area) rather than both area and perimeter.
 You are interested in how they measure the area of an island.

-Work through the slides of Powerpoint One.
+- Work through the slides of Powerpoint 1.
 It shows other students working on Three Islands.
 Ask the students what they notice.
 Particular points to highlight are:

 - Slide Two: The students are using different units.
 How will they compare their measures?

 - Slide Three: The students are measuring coastline (perimeter) using pasta.
 Will that tell them about flat space (area)?